microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/conversion.rst

     request is being made in the context of a file conversion.
 Hosts can thus treat these requests differently than other PutRelativeFile requests.
 #.
 After the document is successfully converted, Office Online will redirect the user to the :term:`HostEditUrl`
     returned in the PutRelativeFile response.
+Office Online always redirects the topmost window (``window.top``).

 Enabling 'convert and edit' from within the Office Online viewer